Arline Hunter: Career

-Much of Hunter's fame was built upon her resemblance to Marilyn Monroe; indeed, her Playboy pose was obviously inspired by Monroe's notorious 1949 nude photo session with Tom Kelley from which her own Playboy photo came.
+Much of Hunter's fame was built upon her resemblance to Marilyn Monroe.Her Playboy pose has been noted for its resemblance to Monroe's 1949 nude photo session with Tom Kelley, which was also published in Playboy.
 The similarity in look between Hunter and Monroe also came into play when a nude Hunter starred in a stag film called, The Apple-Knockers and the Coke.
-For many years there have been those who have seen the film and have mistaken Hunter for Monroe.
+The resemblance between Hunter and Monroe reportedly led some viewers to mistakenly identify Hunter as Monroe in the film.

-Hunter went on to have a film career that consisted mostly of sexy parts in B-movies such as White Lightnin' Road and The Art of Burlesque.
+Hunter later appeared in a number of low-budget films, often cast in roles that emphasized her sex appeal such as White Lightnin' Road and The Art of Burlesque.
 She also appeared alongside the Three Stooges in 1957's Outer Space Jitters.
 She appeared as a dancer in Sex Kittens Go to College, which starred fellow bombshell Mamie Van Doren.
 She also had guest roles in prominent television series such as Perry Mason and My Three Sons, and appeared in a 1962 episode of Straightaway.

 Hunter was married to Prussian-born Wolfgang Wergin until his death in February 2006.
 Hunter died in San Pedro, California on 11 September 2018, at the age of 86.